derekkraan/horde/guides/libcluster.md

 end
 ```

-Note that the funcionality provided in this example is essentially the same as
+Note that the functionality provided in this example is essentially the same as
 the [`members: :auto` setting](#automatic-cluster-membership), however setting
-it up yourself allows greater flexability to modify it if `:auto` mode doesn't
+it up yourself allows greater flexibility to modify it if `:auto` mode doesn't
 meet your requirements.